 - Benson Grist Mill

 This day takes you through Utah's legendary Bonneville Salt Flats, a 30,000-acre expanse of hard, white salt crust on the western edge of the Great Salt Lake basin.
 If you're cruising through in the summer you might catch a racing event such as Speedweek, where professional and amateur teams from around the world compete for land speed records.
-If nothing else, stop for photos and enjoy the unique backdrop.
+If nothing else, stop for photos and enjoy the unique backdrop that has become internationally known through a number of Hollywood films.
 Drive to Tooele for one last historical stop at the Benson Grist Mill, an early Mormon pioneer structure from 1854.
 Now in Tooele, consider driving or hiking to the Bingham Mine Overloop or attending a weekend star party at the Stansbury Park Observatory.
 Overnight in Tooele or Salt Lake City

 The formation of the Salt Flats began at the end of the last Ice Age, when the waters of ancient Lake Bonneville began to recede.
 In modern time, this area has been a fascination for racers set on establishing land speed world records, and anyone looking for a one-of-a-kind photograph.
 The Bonneville Salt Flats cover nearly 46 square miles and total salt crust volume has been estimated at 147 million tons, and nearly 5 feet thick in spots.